jstoebel/critical_response_talk/slides.md

 ---
 class: middle

-# Poop Sandwich
+# S**t Sandwich

 _I really liked how you did X but that part where you did Y was not so good.
 You should do Z instead.
 But on the whole I loved how it was..._

 ???
-- The poop sandwich approach is a _little_ bit better.
+- The S sandwich approach is a _little_ bit better.
 It helps develop trust within teams because the stuff that's hard to hear is padded between two nice things.
 - __read it__
 - In a past life, I was a high school drama teacher.
 Balancing critical feedback with kindness was something always at the forefront of my mind.
 - The problem was that the receiver of the feedback sometimes thought of it like a report card: "I got two good grades and one bad one.
 On the whole I've got a decent GPA."